Constitutional Reform Act 2005: Role of the Lord Chancellor

 Under the new legislation, the role of the Lord Chancellor was redefined.
-Rather than being the head of the Judiciary in England and Wales, the role of the Lord Chancellor was changed to managing the judiciary system including the Supreme Court, county courts, magistrates' courts and coroners' courts.
-In carrying out this duty, the Lord Chancellor is required to address both houses of Parliament and deliver a report as to how they have managed the Judiciary system.
+Rather than being the head of the Judiciary in England and Wales, the role of the Lord Chancellor was changed to managing the judiciary system including the Supreme Court, county courts, magistrates' courts, and coroners' courts.
+In carrying out this duty, the Lord Chancellor is required to address both houses of Parliament and deliver a report as to how he or she has managed the Judiciary system.

-The Lord Chief Justice replaces the Lord Chancellor as head of the English and Welsh judiciary.
-They are also responsible for representing the views of the judiciary to the Lord Chancellor and Parliament as a whole.
+The Lord Chief Justice replaces the Lord Chancellor as head of the English and Welsh judiciary and is also responsible for representing the views of the judiciary to the Lord Chancellor and Parliament as a whole.

-The law also set out an oath of office for the Lord Chancellor to take. the Oath: "I, (name), do swear that in the office of Lord High Chancellor of Great Britain I will respect the rule of law, defend the independence of the judiciary and discharge my duty to ensure the provision of resources for the efficient and effective support of the courts for which I am responsible.
+The law also set out an oath of office for the Lord Chancellor to take. the Oath being: "I, (name), do swear that in the office of Lord High Chancellor of Great Britain I will respect the rule of law, defend the independence of the judiciary and discharge my duty to ensure the provision of resources for the efficient and effective support of the courts for which I am responsible.
 So help me God."